 After attending this course, students will be able to design an analog front end for a radio transmission system at the block diagram level.
 In particular, the non-idealities of typical components of high-frequency technology and their effects on the overall system performance are part of the knowledge imparted.
-The students also have an in-depth understanding of various radar modulation methods and the relationships to approval conditions and performance.
+The students also have an in-depth understanding of wave propagation.

-The course gives a general overview of radio transmission systems and their components.
+The course gives a general overview of radio transmission systems and their components including the radio channel and wave propagation.
+A brief repetition of microwave basics is also included.
 The focus is on the system components realized in analog technology and their non-idealities.
 Based on the physical functioning of the various system components, parameters are derived that allow an examination of their influence on the overall system performance.